 Pour batter into two well-greased eight-inch layer cake pans and bake cakes at 375° for 25 to 30 minutes.

-Chameleon loaf is delicious served with fruit and whipped cream, covered in maple syrup, or glazed with a caramel icing.
-It can be sliced into fingers to serve plain with tea or cubed for dipping into a chocolate fondue.
+Chameleon loaf is delicious served with fruit and whipped cream, covered in maple syrup, or glazed with caramel icing.
+Slice this cake into fingers to serve plain with tea or cube it for dipping into a chocolate fondue.
 Freeze it in slices for a quick dessert at a later time.

 In From the Cookie Jar Blog, I will be sharing recipes, ideas, and memories gathered over decades.
 Sign Up Now!